Frequently Asked Questions About the Common Cold

 Over-the-counter medicines can give you relief from aches and fever:

 .
 People under age 20 should not take it because of the risk of Reye's syndrome.

 Decongestants.
 They can help make breathing easier.
 But don't use sprays for more than 3 days because they can cause swelling in passageways in your nose and make your symptoms worse.

 Saline nasal sprays.
 They can also open breathing passages and may be used freely.

 preparations.
 They aren'thugely effective.
 For minor coughs, water and fruit juices probably help the most.
 The FDA says that over-the-counter cough and cold medicines should not be given to children under age 4.

 For relief from a sore throat, try gargling with salt water.

 5. How effective are natural remedies like zinc, echinacea, and vitamin C?

-As for vitamin C's effects, a recent survey of 65 years' worth of studies found limited benefit.
-The researchers found no evidence that vitamin C prevents colds.
-However, they did find evidence that vitamin C may shorten how long you suffer from a cold.
-One large study found that people who took a vitamin C megadose -- 8 grams on the first day of a cold -- shortened the duration of their colds.
+As for vitamin C, a recent look at 65 years of studies found limited benefit.
+The researchers saw no evidence that it prevents colds.
+But they did find signs that your colds might not last as long if you take vitamin C. One large study found that people who took a megadose -- 8 grams on the first day they got sick -- shortened the length of their colds.

-Regular exercise - aerobics and walking - also boosts the immune system.
-People who exercise may still catch a virus, but they have less severe symptoms.
-They may recover more quickly compared with less-healthy people.
+Regular exercise also boosts the immune system.
+People who do it may still catch a virus, but their symptoms aren't as bad, and they may recover more quickly.